binbashroot/rhcsa_practice/README.md

 ### Task 16
 **Find Files**
->Find all files owned by albert and copy them to a folder called /tmp/task17_files
+>Find all files owned by larry and copy them to a folder called /tmp/task17_files

 ### Task 17
 **Chrony**